tinestaric/tinestaric.github.io/source/_posts/2024-07-10-conference-recap-24.md

 Another event that needs no introduction. **The crown jewel** if you’re a BC developer.
 BC Tech Days was the **first conference I ever attended**.
 Two years ago, I was that unsure developer, standing in the corner somewhere, not really knowing what to do during coffee breaks.
 Fast forward two years, and I couldn’t believe just **how fast the event passed by**.
 So many people to meet, so many people to talk to.

 To me, this was also **the most demanding event** to prepare for.
-My sessions are usually *45 minutes* long, this was the first time I did a *90-minute* one, and boy did it take some prep time... **But it was all worth it.**
+My sessions are usually *45 minutes* long, this was the first time I did a *90-minute* one, and boy did it take some prep time... **It was all worth it.**

 One of the great things about BC TechDays is that **all sessions are recorded**, so if you’d like to check out what I was talking about, you can find it **[here][techdaysrecording].** And you can find all the other recordings [here][techdaysallrecordings].